Narrative Theory-Driven LLM Methods for Automatic Story Generation and Understanding: A Survey: Narrative Studies Landscape and Terminology

-\section{Narrative Studies Landscape and Terminology}
+\section{\redtext{Narrative Studies Landscape and Terminology}}

-This section outlines the terminology we use to navigate the landscape of narrative studies and to position LLM-based narrative research within the existing body of knowledge.
+This section outlines the terminology we use to navigate the landscape of narrative studies and to position LLM-based narrative research within the existing body of interdisciplinary knowledge.
 It is important to first distinguish the terms \emph{narrative studies}, \emph{narrative theory}, and \emph{narratology}, as their usage can sometimes overlap (see Figure~\ref{fig:landscape}).
+The terminology here establishes our categorisation framework which we use in subsequent sections of the survey.

-\begin{description}[itemsep=0.5em, labelwidth=!, leftmargin=0pt] \item[\textbf{Narrative Studies:}] Narrative studies is the discipline-agnostic examination of narratives as a means of shaping thought and practice.
-Narratives are studied in diverse forms, including texts, cultural scripts, and strategic frameworks to shape perceptions and guide actions.
-Narratives are studied in diverse forms, including texts, cultural scripts, and strategic frameworks, across domains such as politics \citep{miskimmon2014strategic}, medicine \citep{charon2008narrative}, psychological counselling \citep{freedman1996narrative}, economics \citep{shiller2019narrative} and law \citep{brooks1996law}.
+\begin{description}[itemsep=0.5em, labelwidth=!, leftmargin=0pt] \item[\textbf{Narrative Studies:}] \redtext{We consider narrative studies as the discipline-agnostic examination of narratives as a means of shaping thought and practice.} Narratives are studied in diverse forms, including texts, cultural scripts, and strategic frameworks, across domains such as politics \citep{miskimmon2014strategic}, medicine \citep{charon2008narrative}, psychological counselling \citep{freedman1996narrative}, economics \citep{shiller2019narrative} and law \citep{brooks1996law}.
 Recent LLM research has also investigated narrative tasks in these domains \citep{otmakhova-frermann-2025-narrative,gupta-etal-2025-automated,kim-etal-2025-share-story,jiang-etal-2024-leveraging}.
-Narrative studies explore how narratives influence meaning-making, identity, and social action.
+Narrative studies can explore how narratives influence meaning-making, identity, and social action, e.g., how is climate change depicted by news narratives around the world \citep{zhou-etal-2024-large,vallejo-etal-2025-human}?

 \item[\textbf{Narrative Theory:}] Narrative theory refers to the systematic study of how narratives function as both an object and a method of inquiry.
 It investigates the principles of storytelling, the construction of meaning, and the interpretive processes involved in narrative communication.
 Outside of literary theory, it draws from fields such as socio-linguistics \citep{de2011analyzing}, psychology \citep{narrativeidentityMcAdams} and sociology \citep{riessman2008narrative}. e.g., \cite{lincoln1999theorizing}'s \textit{Theorising Myth} asks: what role does myth play in legitimising authority, shaping collective belief, and structuring scholarship itself?